halaxa/json-machine/README.md

 > If you break an iteration of such lazy deeper-level (i.e. you skip some `"friends"` via `break`)
 > and advance to a next value (i.e. next `user`), you will not be able to iterate it later.
-> JSON Machine must iterate it the background to be able to read next value.
+> JSON Machine must iterate it in the background to be able to read next value.
 > Such an attempt will result in closed generator exception.

 #### Convenience methods of `RecursiveItems`